b3kool/capstone-project/README.md

-# Financial Dashboard - Capstone Project (Work in Progress)
+# Financial Dashboard - For Financial Analysts

 This project is a financial dashboard designed to provide users with an intuitive and interactive interface to view financial data.
-Currently, this is a **work in progress**, and only the frontend has been developed.
+Curretnly, only the frontend has been developed.

 ## Features